highlando/academic-kickstart/content/events/19-ws-shanghai/index.md

  * it is OK to go, e.g., to Beijing and use the train to Shanghai
  * make sure to keep your boarding passes
  * you will need an original invoice^[This was always a bit troublesome.
 It works well with Lufthansa or Hainan Airlines.
 We always managed somehow to reimburse the costs.]

+## Getting there

+Shanghai has two main airports *Pu Dong* and *Hong Qiao*.
+Both airports as well as the train stations are well connected by metro.